A Case Study: Spasmodic Torticollis & Physiotherapy

 We also noted that by doing the single-leg balance with neck activities, we are able to reduce his postural deviation from the midline.
 However, these sets of exercises only have a short carry over improvement after exercise.
 In our opinion, in performing a single leg balance, we could be stimulating to his vestibular system which in turn may reduce his neck muscles excitability.
 This is concurrent with the findings by Rosengran and Colebatch (2006) who investigated the effect of vestibular stimulation on patients with cervical dystonia.
 It was found that vestibular stimulation could reduce neck muscle activity in cervical dystonia and give symptomatic relief.

 In summary, with the growing knowledge of rehabilitative exercises, physiotherapy is able to provide both symptomatic relief and better management of Spasmodic Torticollis.
+Liked this article?
+Have a read of our other case studies here

 - William T. Dauer, Robert E. Burke, Paul Greene and Stanley Fahn.
 Current concepts on the clinical features, aetiologyand management of idiopathic cervical dystonia.
 Brain (1998), 121, 547–560